jamesgawn/national-rail-darwin-promise/README.md

   var rail = new Rail() // or -> new Rail(DARWIN_TOKEN)
 ```

-### Options

-Some functions take an options object.
-See the specific method definitions for details of these.

 ###Methods

 All methods return arrays of basic service objects of the form: